sike25/mobile_projects/README.md

 selected its weather details is displayed on a weather details screen.
 Weather details include description, temperature, pressure, humidity, and windspeed.
 City location is also displayed in a GoogleMaps Composable.
 Support for adding and removing cities is implemented.
+API errors are handled.

 ### SmartCart